 Through blogging, a lawyer or law firm can show their knowledge about their practice area.
 They can also help legal consumers by providing information to them about the law.
 Make no mistake about it: Potential clients are more apt to hire a lawyer or law firm whose web page and blogs have rich legal content online.

 But lawyers and law firms can take this a step further.
-Through podcasting, the information can reach others in a different way.
+Through podcasting, the information can reach others differently.
 It can reach legal consumers who would rather hear the information than read it.
 The reality is many legal consumers would rather listen to a podcast than read the content.

 Many lawyers and law firms spend money on radio advertising.
 They also might seek to be on the radio for interviews about their practice area.
 Through podcasting, a lawyer can reach many of these same individuals through their own podcast versus having to rely on a third party radio station that might charge an arm and a leg for frequent radio time.